onlypuppy7/LegacyShell/README.md

 - (Optional but highly recommended) Git
 - Some kind of terminal

-## Installation
+## Cloning and Setup
+1. Clone the repository via git: `git clone git@github.com:onlypuppy7/LegacyShell.git`
-1. Navigate to the root directory in your terminal of choice.
+2. Navigate to the root directory in your terminal of choice (the folder which has package.json).
-2. Enter: `npm install`
+3. Enter: `npm install`
-3. Enter: `npm run init` to set up the config (just roll with it for now).
+4. Enter: `npm run init` to set up the config (just roll with it for now).

 > [!IMPORTANT]
 > If you get issues with installing the canvas package, try this: